Sydney Bowne - Central Point, OR

 Elena Ferraiuolo – Elk Grove, CA

-4th year majoring in Agricultural and Food Business Management with a minor in Leadership.
+2nd year majoring in Agriculture and Food Business Management and enrolled in the Sustainability double-degree program.

 3rd year majoring in Fisheries, Wildlife, and Conservation Sciences and enrolled in the Geographic Information System (GIS) certificate program.

 Being born and raised in Corvallis, I was introduced to several volunteering positions from a young age.
 I grew up around animals, so I found fulfillment in donating my time to pet shelters, wildlife facilities, and ODFW events often.
 During these moments, I learned the value of strong leadership and hard work.
 These experiences led me to the College of Agricultural Sciences at OSU, where I found opportunities such as the Ambassador Program to assist in outreach and team building at the student level.

 Although I have only been at the College of Agricultural Sciences for a short time, I have never felt more at home in an academic setting – there are countless opportunities to get involved, friendly peers, and helpful staff in every building.
 I love partaking in activities in the Fish & Wildlife Club, getting involved in organizations like The Wildlife Society or the American Fisheries Society, and finding classmates who also love volunteering as much as I do.